 The effect of smoking on the gums

-The effect of smoking on the mouth and teeth includes the damage it does to the gums as smoking and other tobacco products can lead to periodontal disease By affecting the attachment of bone and soft tissue to your teeth.
+The effect of smoking on the mouth and teeth includes the damage it does to the gums as smoking and other tobacco products can lead to Gum By affecting the attachment of bone and soft tissue to your teeth.

-More specifically, smoking appears to interfere with the normal function of gum tissue cells.
-This interference makes smokers more susceptible to infections such as periodontal diseaseIt also impedes blood flow to the gums, which may affect wound healing.
+More specifically, the effect of smoking appears to interfere with the normal function of periodontal tissue cells.
+This interference makes smokers more susceptible to infections such as GumIt also impedes blood flow to the gums, which may affect wound healing.

 Does smoking pipes and cigars cause dental problems?

-According to the results of a 23-year study published in the journal American Dental Association Cigar smokers experience tooth loss and alveolar bone loss, the bone within the jawbone that anchors the teeth, at rates equal to those of cigarette smokers.
+According to the results of a study in the Journal of the American Dental Association, cigar smokers experience tooth loss and alveolar bone loss, the bone within the jawbone that anchors the teeth at rates equal to those of cigarette smokers.

 Are smokeless tobacco products or using tobacco in ways other than smoking safer?

 No, as in cigars and cigarettes, smokeless tobacco products (for example, inhaled and chewed tobacco) contain at least 28 chemicals that have been shown to increase the risk of oral cancer andthroat cancer oresophagus.

 In fact, chewing tobacco contains higher levels of nicotine than cigarettes, making it more difficult to quit than cigarettes.
 One pack of snuff (inhaled tobacco) provides more nicotine than 60 cigarettes.

 Smokeless tobacco can irritate gum tissue, resulting in its receding Or away from your teeth.
 Once gum tissue recedes, the roots of your teeth are exposed, increasing the risk of tooth decay.
 Exposed roots are more sensitive to heat, cold or other irritants, making eating and drinking uncomfortable.